Adding custom data

 Custom data for cataloging makes the most sense when the data is more flexible.

-Cortex makes it easy to write based on custom data that exists in your catalogs.
+Cortex makes it easy to write Scorecard rules based on custom data that exists in your catalogs.
 When adding a rule, you can select Custom data from Choose an integration in the form editor and follow the flow.
 Cortex will automatically supply variables based on the custom data you've defined.

 to process them in a Scorecard, or use it as an input to a custom OPA Policy